CDCgov/mycosnp-bwa-pre-process/README.md

 ## Overview

-This repository contains the MycoSNP BWA Pre-Process workflow, which consists of eleven steps:
+This repository contains the MycoSNP BWA Pre-Process workflow, which consists of twelve steps:

 1. Combine FASTQ file lanes if they were provided with multiple lanes.
 2. Filter unpaired reads from FASTQ files using SeqKit 0.16.0.
 3. Down sample FASTQ files to a desired coverage or sampling rate using SeqTK 1.3.
 4. Trim reads and assess quality using FaQCs 2.10.
+5. Generate a QC report by extracting data from FaQCs PDFs.
-5. Align FASTQ reads to a reference using BWA 0.7.17.
+6. Align FASTQ reads to a reference using BWA 0.7.17.
-6. Sort BAM files using SAMTools 1.10.
+7. Sort BAM files using SAMTools 1.10.
-7. Mark and remove duplicates in the BAM file using Picard 2.22.7.
+8. Mark and remove duplicates in the BAM file using Picard 2.22.7.
-8. Clean the BAM file using Picard 2.22.7 "CleanSam".
+9. Clean the BAM file using Picard 2.22.7 "CleanSam".
-9. Fix mate information in the BAM file using Picard 2.22.7 "FixMateInformation".
+10. Fix mate information in the BAM file using Picard 2.22.7 "FixMateInformation".
-10. Add read groups to the BAM file using Picard 2.22.7 "AddOrReplaceReadGroups".
+11. Add read groups to the BAM file using Picard 2.22.7 "AddOrReplaceReadGroups".
-11. Index the BAM file using SAMTools 1.10.
+12. Index the BAM file using SAMTools 1.10.

 ## Requirements